Chapter One: Vey's Wish

 Thordric's brow creased as he gazed at his notes, flicking through them with annoyance.
-He'd been working on his washing up spell for weeks, and though he'd cracked the first bit to make the plates clean themselves after he'd finished eating, getting the magical lacquer he needed to stick to plates that didn't come from the Wizard Council was proving far more difficult than he'd first thought.
+He'd been working on his dish-washing spell for weeks, and though he'd cracked the first part to make the plates clean themselves after he'd finished eating, getting the magical lacquer to stick to plates that didn't come from the Wizard Council was proving far more difficult than he'd first thought.

 Unfortunately, it was the lacquer that made the spell work.
 It was composed of a special powder that, upon detection of cold waste substances, would force them all up into a great floating mass of muck which then levitated itself into the nearest waste bin.
 Both practical and entertaining, Thordric had thought, but without a way to make the lacquer stick to normal plates, there was no way anyone other than the Council could use it.

 This was one of the reasons why Thordric's mood that morning was particularly grim.
 No matter how much he adjusted the ingredients or the mixing time, he still couldn't get the lacquer to like the feel of ordinary crockery.
 True, turning the powder into a lacquer was certainly a step up from when he'd tried to use it raw (which had either failed to work or made the mass of waste food fly at the diner's face), but it still flat out rejected normal plates and dishes despite there being no real difference between those and the Wizard Council's ones.
 Perhaps it was the magical residue left on the Wizard Council's plates that made the lacquer like them so much.